Delaware PSYPACT Legislative Update

-This Act, the Psychology Interjurisdictional Compact (PSYPACT), is an interstate compact designed to facilitate the practice of telepsychology and the temporary in-person, face-to-face practice of psychology across state boundaries.
+This Act, the Psychology Interjurisdictional Compact, is an interstate compact designed to facilitate the practice of telepsychology and the temporary in-person, face-to-face practice of psychology across state boundaries.
 PSYPACT has become operational as at least seven states have enacted PSYPACT legislation.
 Through PSYPACT, licensed psychologists are able to apply for and use Association of State and Provincial Psychology Boards (ASPPB) certificates, which include the E.Passport to practice telepsychology and the Interjurisdictional Practice Certificate (IPC) to conduct temporary in-person, face-to-face practice in PSYPACT states.

 The Association of State and Provincial Psychology Boards has also coordinated the following legislation which is currently under review:

 - District of Columbia B 145

 This legislation applies to licensed psychologists only.
 It is also noteworthy that the PSYPACT Commission is currently being established.
 Psychologists in Delaware and previously announced PSYPACT states cannot start practicing over state lines at this point in time.
 The Commission will determine procedures and start dates.
 The Commission will be the governing body of Delaware PSYPACT that creates the Rules and Bylaws.
 Once the Rules and Bylaws are finalized, licensed psychologists will be allowed to apply for and use ASPPB certificates, which include the E.Passport and the Interjurisdictional Practice Certificate (IPC) to conduct temporary, in-person, face-to-face practice in PSYPACT states.